pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Implemented Coming Soon Page for Non-Production Tools (2024-03-10)

+  - Created a Coming Soon page that displays when users try to access tools that aren't ready for production
+  - Implemented middleware to redirect users to the Coming Soon page for non-production-ready tools
+  - Maintained access to development versions of tools via development environment and URL parameters
+  - Only the following tools are accessible in production:
+    - JD Developer
+    - Interview Questions Generator
+    - Training Plan Creator
+  - All other tools redirect to the Coming Soon page
+  - The Coming Soon page includes:
+    - Clear messaging about the tool being under development
+    - Email notification signup for when the tool is ready
+    - Link to return to the home page
+    - Special link for developers to access the development version
+  - This approach allows us to continue development on all tools while only exposing production-ready tools to end users
+  - Location: `nextjs-app/src/app/coming-soon/page.tsx`, `nextjs-app/src/app/coming-soon/middleware.ts`

 - ✅ Improved Training Plan Creator Guide UI (2024-03-10)

-  - Enhanced the readability and visual appeal of the guide page
+  - Enhanced the readability and visual appeal of the guide page by:
-  - Limited content width to 850px for optimal reading experience
+    - Limiting the content width to 850px for better readability
+    - Setting the page background to white and content container to #f5f5f7
-  - Created a card-like design with subtle shadow and light background (#f5f5f7)
+    - Adding a subtle shadow to create a card-like effect for the content
-  - Increased white space between elements for better visual separation
+    - Increasing white space between elements for better visual separation
-  - Improved typography with better line height and consistent text sizing
+    - Improving typography with better line height and text sizing
-  - Added proper spacing between sections and list items
+    - Adding proper spacing between sections and list items
-  - Implemented decorative borders to separate content sections
+    - Adding decorative borders to separate content sections
-  - Centered the title and added a bottom border for emphasis
+    - Centering the title and adding a bottom border for emphasis
-  - Made the CTA button larger and more prominent
+    - Making the CTA button larger and more prominent
-  - Ensured responsive design works well on different screen sizes
+  - These changes improve the user experience by:
+    - Making the content easier to read and scan
+    - Creating a clearer visual hierarchy
-  - Improved overall user experience with a more modern and professional appearance
+    - Providing a more modern and professional appearance
+    - Ensuring the guide is accessible on different screen sizes
   - Location: `nextjs-app/src/app/blog/training-plan-creator-guide/page.tsx`